FROM JEKYLL TO PELICAN

 {% endfor -%}

-Deploying the site to Cloudflare pages is simple.
-Anytime a change is pushed to the main
+Deploying the site to Cloudflare Pages is straightforward.
+Any changes pushed to the main